 Using drugs for anxiety and panic disorders is rarely the best answer.
-There are so many much better solutions out there that are far better than drugs.
+There are so many solutions out there that are far better than drugs.

-I used to know a woman who had started having regular panic attacks.
+For example, I used to know a woman who had started having regular panic attacks.
 One day, when she and I were just talking in her kitchen, she had a panic attack right in front of me and it seemed to come on for no apparent reason.
 The symptoms were plain to see and she was very embarrassed.

 Being the busybody that I am, I asked her about it and she told me some of her life story.
 It turns out there was an event that she attended once per week that caused her a great amount of stress.
 She felt very obligated to go, as it was family-related.
 We all know what that's like, don't we?

 Anyway, each week, she would start to get stressed out about two days before the event and it would take her three days to recover from it (a couple of people who attended the weekly event were the judgmental type and they were not at all nice to her).
 So, six out of seven days every week were spent obsessing about this event.
 She felt so trapped that she had begun having panic attacks.

-As soon as there was a physical symptom, she had gone to her doctor for help and his immediate response was to prescribe drugs for anxiety.
+As soon as the physical symptoms showed up, she had gone to her doctor for help and his immediate response was to prescribe drugs for anxiety.
 He didn't suggest anything else first.
 Thankfully, she chose not to take the drugs for anxiety becuase she was breastfeeding and trying to get pregnant again.

 She and I talked, for awhile, about how this event was controlling her life.
 I asked the obvious question, "Why do you go so often?"
-I told her she was crazy to torture herself like that and I strongly suggested that she not go so often.
+I told her she was being unfair to herself and I strongly suggested that she not go so often.

 Now, it's your turn.
 What's stressing you out and what will you do about it?